 Extend the portal via API gateways to include data collected via e-commerce, CRM systems and analysis tools.
 They are a good basis for increasing personalization or adding best-of-breed applications to make your customer portal stand out from your competitors.

 Add even more data from sources such as sensors on your machines and expand your digital portal with innovative technologies for the development of new business models such as predictive maintenance.
 This is where machine learning, AI and Cloud infrastructures come into play.

 Future-proof your B2B commerce strategy

 In 2020, e-commerce experienced 10 years' worth of growth during the first three months of COVID-19.
 How can B2B companies address the new customer expectations?
-We invite Joe Cicman from Forrester Research to our webinar and talk with him about the rise of B2B e-commerce, the shift of customer expectations and how manufacturers can answer those changes with the right digital strategy.
+We invited Joe Cicman from Forrester Research to our webinar and talked with him about the rise of B2B e-commerce, the shift of customer expectations and how manufacturers can answer those changes with the right digital strategy.